 In the 2024 North Carolina State Medical Facilities Plan (SMFP or "Plan"), Governor Cooper directed the State Health Coordinating Council (SHCC or "Council") to include "a new general policy to address how CON applicants will provide culturally competent healthcare that also integrates principles which increase equitable access to healthcare services and reduce health disparities in underserved communities."
+Social and environmental factors within these communities may contribute to conditions such as unmet food, housing, transportation and safety needs that can have a detrimental impact on health.2

 Culturally competent healthcare delivery systems provide services which are structured to meet the diverse social, cultural, and linguistic needs of patients.
 Several modalities exist for providing culturally competent healthcare.
 They include cultural competence training; language access services; health literacy initiatives; culturally tailored interventions; community engagement and outreach; and patient navigation.
-Programs designed with these elements can provide a pathway for improved health outcomes by impacting access, patient knowledge, clinical outcomes and patient satisfaction.^{2,3}
+Programs designed with these elements can provide a pathway for improved health outcomes by impacting access, patient knowledge, clinical outcomes and patient satisfaction.^{3,4}